ifm/documentation/PDS/GetRack/getRack.md

 ![app mask](resources/iVA_pixel_mask.png)

-## Input Parameters
+## Input

+### `depthHint`
-**depthHint:** The Depth Hint is an approximate distance (distance in meters along the x-axis) that the camera is expected to be away from the item.
+The Depth Hint is an approximate distance (distance in meters along the x-axis) that the camera is expected to be away from the item.
 The default value is **1.8** which can be has to be configured based on the actual approximate distance.

+### `horizontalDropPosition`
-**horizontalDropPosition:** The drop operation of the pallet is based on the `horizontalDropPosition` parameter.
+The drop operation of the pallet is based on the `horizontalDropPosition` parameter.
 There are three configurations available for this parameter.

 - `left`: if the drop operation has to take place on the left side of the shelf.
 The left upright of the rack is considered as a reference.
 - `right`: if the drop operation has to take place on the right side of the shelf.
 The right upright of the rack is considered as a reference.
 - `center`: if the user wishes to drop the pallet in the center.

+### `verticalDropPosition`
-**verticalDropPosition:** This parameter informs the PDS about the drop information of the pallet.
+This parameter informs the PDS about the drop information of the pallet.
 Depending on the drop vertical drop position, this parameter can be configured as

 - `interior`(default): If the pallet has to be dropped on the interior shelf which is one or more levels off the ground.
 - `floor`: If the drop operation is to take place directly on the floor or on a bottom shelf that is very near to the floor.

+### `zHint`
-**zHint:** The Z-Hint is the approximate expected height (distance in meters along the z-axis) of the front beam with respect to the camera’s optical center.
+The Z-Hint is the approximate expected height (distance in meters along the z-axis) of the front beam with respect to the camera’s optical center.
 GetRack uses this value to optimize the search volume (and thus performance).
 The Z-Hint should be within +/- 0.4m of the true height of the front beam.

+### `clearingVolume`
-**clearingVolume:** Volume to sweep for obstacles with respect to the established origin of the racking system.
+Volume to sweep for obstacles with respect to the established origin of the racking system.
 These values will typically be obtained from warehouse management and will correspond to the approximate volume of the load to be placed.

 ## Output
 | Name      | Type         | Description                                                                                    |